 If you’re a relative newcomer to cryptocurrency trading, it’s natural to feel a bit intimidated by the thought of using technical analysis.
 At first glance, technical trading is a discipline that features a lot of unusual jargon and some fairly advanced-sounding concepts.

-Yet the truth is that almost anyone can become an effective technical trader — you just need to build a proper foundation by learning the basics.
+Yet the truth is that almost anyone can become an effective technical trader — you just need to build a proper foundation by learning some of the basics.
 Once that foundation is in place, even the more sophisticated analytical indicators will become fairly simple to grasp, allowing you to trade with a powerful new set of tools at your disposal.

 When traders evaluate assets such as stocks or cryptocurrency, they typically do so through two prisms: Fundamental analysis and technical analysis.